Natancf/Java-Cafe-System/README.md

 ## 1. Requirements

+The system implements a complete coffee shop management solution for a small café called "Java Café".
+The core implementations involve a 3-windowed GUI encompassing order processing, inventory management, sales reporting, data persistence, and exception handling systems.

-The system meets all proposed requirements for POS management.
-In addition to the base requirements, we implemented custom validations for payment methods (rejecting zero/negative values) and a configurable alert system for low stock monitoring.
+In addition to these base requirements, we implemented custom validations for payment methods (rejecting zero or negative values) and a configurable alert system for real-time low stock monitoring to protect business operations from unexpected stockouts.

 ## 2. Project Description

-The project adopts the MVC (Model-View-Controller) architecture pattern...
+The Java Café system was implemented in Java using a modular architecture inspired by the Model-View-Controller (MVC) pattern to ensure low coupling between components:

+* **Model:** Contains the core entities and business logic, including classes such as `Product`, `Order`, `Payment`, `Report`, and `CafeSystem`.
+This layer is responsible for stock control, order processing, and report generation.
+* **View:** Consists of Swing components (`MainFrame`, `POSPanel`, `InventoryPanel`, `DashboardPanel`) organized into modular tabs to handle all user interactions.
+* **Controller:** The `CafeController` connects the interface to the system logic, processing user actions from the View and updating the Model accordingly.
+* **Data Storage:** Handled by the `DataStorage` utility class, which reads and writes data to flat-file CSV files (`estoque.csv` and `vendas.csv`) at startup and after key operations.

 ```mermaid
 classDiagram